+- a.
 Applications may not be for the same tenant populations within the same defined market area of existing Authority funded developments (including but not limited to LIHTCs, tax exempt bonds, small rental development) that have vacancy rates greater than ten percent (10%) during the second and fourth quarter of the previous year's operations.
-The Authority may make exceptions if the reason is not a market issue.

-The analyst must reach a specific conclusion regarding whether the proposal would cause a lease-up or occupancy problem for any existing or awarded (not yet built) LIHTC project in the primary market area.
+The Authority may make exceptions if the reason is not a market issue. - b.
+The analyst must reach a specific conclusion regarding whether the proposal would cause a leaseup or occupancy problem for any existing or awarded (not yet built) LIHTC project in the primary market area.

-L. Targeting, Public Housing Agency Waiting Lists, and Average Income
+M. Targeting, Public Housing Agency Waiting Lists, and Average Income

 - 1. The Application must state whether the development will target families or older persons as described below. - a.
-Family Development: For new construction developments, at least

-- twenty-five percent (25%) of the low-income units must contain three (3) or more bedrooms and - ten percent (10%) must be one (1) bedroom, studio, or single room occupancy. - b.
+Family Development: For new construction developments, - the number of units with three (3) or four (4) bedrooms must be between twenty percent (20%) and thirty-five percent (35%) of the total property unit count.; and - at least ten percent (10%) must be one (1) bedroom, studio, or single room occupancy. - b.
 Older Person Development: All new construction developments are limited to studios, one (1) bedroom or two (2) bedroom units and must be accessible by elevator for all floors above ground level. - 2.
 All developments must serve individuals on Public Housing agency waitlists.
 After award, the Owner must send a letter to the PHA confirming it intends to serve individuals on the PHA waiting lists. - 3.
-Applications awarded in 2023 may utilize the average income minimum set-aside.
+Applications awarded in 2025 may utilize the average income minimum set-aside.
 Projects utilizing the average income set-aside may not - contain market-rate units, - propose average designations exceeding 60% of area median income (AMI) for any bedroom type (pro-rata distribution), or - change a unit designation without Authority approval.